 - The ACS strongly supports the career development of its members.
-Annual awards include the Young Clinical Scientist Award, the Diploma of Honor, and the Clinical Scientist of the Year Award. - The Association provides an opportunity for specialists to remain abreast of developments in areas of medicine ancillary to their specialty.
-For anatomic and clinical pathologists, the Association provides coverage of new methods and concepts that are pertinent to clinical diagnosis. - ACS online membership directory at www.clinicalscience.org - The ACS Annual Meetings are accredited for continuing medical education.
+Annual awards include the Young Clinical Scientist Award, the F. W. Sunderman Jr. Diploma of Honor, and the Clinical Scientist of the Year Award. - The Association provides an opportunity for specialists to remain abreast of developments in areas of medicine ancillary to their specialty.
+For anatomic and clinical pathologists, the Association provides coverage of new methods and concepts that are pertinent to clinical diagnosis. - The ACS Annual Meetings are accredited for continuing medical education.